SebH87/DeViVa/Filtering tools/readme.md

 _python DeViVa_FilterPro.py -d \<data file\> -m \<metadata file\>_

-You can add additional arguments if needed, but -d is always needed!
+When using the advanced version (DeViVa_FilterPro.py), you can add additional arguments if needed, but -d and -m are always needed!

 __DEPENDENCIES:__

-DeViVa needs some additional Python packages to be installed.
-You can install them manually or use the DeViVa.install file when working on Linux.
+The DeViVa filtering tools need some additional Python packages to be installed by the user.
 Here is a full list of all required Python packages:

 * Bio